 - Familiarise yourself with your organisation's Internet Content Access Policy - You may suspect or have evidence that internet abuse is occurring.
-Discuss any concerns you may have with your own line manager.

-- Consult with your line manager and/or your HR Division in relation to implementation of the organisation's Internet Content Access Policy if there are suspected/evidenced office misuses - Addressing the issue with the staff member needs to be handled in a private and sensitive way.
-Refer to Having a Difficult Workplace Conversation of this guide. - Depending on the nature of the Internet abuse (e.g. accessing child pornography) the involvement of An Garda Síochána may be required.
-Consult with your line manager and of the CSEAS for help and support
+Discuss any concerns you may have with your own line manager. - Consult with your line manager and/or your HR Division in relation to implementation of the organisation's Internet Content Access Policy if there are suspected/evidenced office misuses - Addressing the issue with the staff member needs to be handled in a private and sensitive way.
+See section Having a Difficult Workplace Conversation in this guide. - Depending on the nature of the Internet abuse (e.g. accessing child pornography) the involvement of An Garda Síochána may be required.
+Consult with your line manager and HR Division. - Suggest to the staff member that they avail of the CSEAS for help/support